Joshua-Miles/warp-cable/README.md

 `warp_resources` is a method in Rails routing engine which is added by WarpCable and creates wss and http access to a single controller.

 On our client, we have access to the methods `subscribe` and `trigger`.
-Subscribe accepts a controller name, a method name, an object of params, and a callback function:
+Subscribe accepts a controller name, a method name (any method you have defined in the WarpController), an object of params, and a callback function:

 ```
 const API_DOMAIN = 'http://locahost:3000/cable'